 Afterwards, we participated in four round-table discussions on various topics.
 My first table meeting was with Amy and Nicole of Team Tpt, who discussed some exciting changes and answered our burning questions.
 I’ve been trying to meet Amy for the past two years during the Vegas conferences and finally got to snag a picture with her during this trip.
 She came with Nicole, who I’ve also wanted to meet for some time now.
 I appreciate both of these women and all that they do to support TPT sellers every day.
 (As a side, how amazing is it that Nicole spent her birthday with us?)

 During the next three roundtable discussions, I picked up Pinterest pointers from Mel D of Seusstastic, learned how to gain new followers on TPT from Latoya Reed of Flying into First Grade, and listened to great suggestions of how to balance it all in the classroom from Greg of The Kindergarten Smorgasboard.
 After seeing each of them on TPT and on social media, it was great to finally meet them in person.

 Before heading to dinner, we collected a massive bag of swag.
 I was floored by all of the goodies that had been donated by such incredible sponsors.
-I’m so touched with companies go out of their way to support teachers.
 Here’s a list of the amazing sponsors and their donations to our swag bags: